Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Introduction

 Numerous methods using neural networks, based on optimizing the propagation direction predictions according to a loss function, have been proposed for whole-brain tractography in recent years \citep{Poulin:MRI:2019}.
 Similarly, deep reinforcement learning has been applied to whole-brain tractography \citep{Theberge:MIA:2021} as another choice to avoid detrimental local detours in streamline propagation.
 In this case, choosing the most appropriate streamline propagation step is learned according to the values of a reward function.

 In the broader context of diffusion MRI, deep generative models have emerged as a method capable of successfully performing image synthesis and super-resolution.
-Adversarial methods have been proposed to synthesize diffusion data (or its derivatives) using structural data (\eg \citep{Anctil-Robitaille:MICCAI-CDMRI:2020}), or to provide high-resolution diffusion MRI from low-resolution images (\eg \citep{Luo:MRI:2022}).
+Adversarial methods have been proposed to synthesize diffusion data (or its derivatives) using structural data (\eg \citet{Anctil-Robitaille:MICCAI-CDMRI:2020}), or to provide high-resolution diffusion MRI from low-resolution images (\eg \citet{Luo:MRI:2022}).
 These methods employ an \textit{adversarial} discriminator to iteratively allow the network to improve the generated data so as to increase its anatomical reliability.
-Instead of using a discriminator network, autoencoder-based generative methods with explicit anatomical constraints have also been used successfully in cardiac image segmentation tasks (\eg \citep{Painchaud:TMI:2020}).
+Instead of using a discriminator network, autoencoder-based generative methods with explicit anatomical constraints have also been used successfully in cardiac image segmentation tasks (\eg \citet{Painchaud:TMI:2020}).
 However, to the best of our knowledge, deep generative models have not been employed to generate a tractography product yet.

-In this work, we propose a generative, autoencoder-based tractography approach that is not restricted by the underlying tracking procedure, and that can be readily applied to both synthetic and human brain \textit{in vivo} data.
+In this work, we propose a generative, autoencoder-based tractography approach that, sourcing from a set of streamlines, is able to reconstruct new, anatomically plausible streamlines globally.
+Our method can be readily applied to both synthetic and human brain \textit{in vivo} tractography data.
 Compared to other solutions, our method \begin{enumerate*}[label=(\roman*)]\item uses a single model to yield new and complete streamlines; \item it does not involve iterative optimizations of the seeding strategy or streamline trajectories; and \item it does not require locally propagating an orientational field.\end{enumerate*} Our procedure works by generating new streamline candidates for a bundle of choice in the representation space of an autoencoder, and evaluating the anatomical plausibility of the streamlines to accept or to discard them.
 Our anatomical plausibility evaluation framework includes structural and connectivity constraints, streamline geometry properties, and fixel-based features \citep{Raffelt:Neuroimage:2015}.